FAQ's: Your Questions Answered

 If the owner of the property you sustain your injury in does not assist you with your initial medical bills and you have health insurance, Medicare or Medicaid, your bills may be covered by one of those insurance carriers.
 However, it is important for you to understand that most health insurance carriers, including Medicare and Medicaid, will look to be compensated for any medical treatment they any pay for your slip and fall injury in the event you receive a monetary settlement for your injury.

 If you do not have health insurance, Medicare or Medicaid, the medical bills will remain your responsibility until either a settlement is reached or you have a successful verdict in court.
 In that event, you have the obligation to pay for these medical bills when due.
 If you cannot pay them, please be advised that you may be accountable for accumulated late fees or reports to your credit.
 Many times, when medical providers are made aware of a pending claim they may be more flexible in the collection of their bills.

 How, and by whom, the medical bills you may be responsible for as a result of your slip and fall injury will be paid by are complex and confusing issues.
-The Law Office of Dan Newlin and Partners deal with these issues every day and have the knowledge and experience to work with your health insurance carrier and medical bill providers to ensure that all medical bills are satisfied in the most cost effective manner.
+Dan Newlin Injury Attorneys deal with these issues every day and have the knowledge and experience to work with your health insurance carrier and medical bill providers to ensure that all medical bills are satisfied in the most cost effective manner.
 We make it our policy to advocate on your behalf until the completion of your case, assisting you in resolving your medical bills.
 If you have concerns about how your bills will be handled, please call or contact our office today.
 In a free phone call, we can offer legal advice as to how best to proceed with your case and handle your accumulated medical bills.
-Call Dan Newlin & Partners today at (407) 888-8000.
+Call Dan Newlin Injury Attorneys today at 800-257-1822.
 You will be glad you did.